ajguerrer/notebook/content/google-testing-blog/tott.md

 Data-driven tests make debugging and understanding failures, let alone false positives, more difficult.

 As the code grows in complexity, data tends to grow even faster.
-It quicky becomes impossible to discern what behavior each piece of data is meant to test.
+It quickly becomes impossible to discern what behavior each piece of data is meant to test.

 {{% notice warning %}}